 Invite Your Friends!

 In addition to being able to borrow from your friend's closets, they can also borrow from yours!
 Each time they do, you'll receive 2 tickets to use for entering challenges.
 You can collect these tickets by going into your Inbox and looking at the Friend's Activity tab.

 Fashion Houses are groups of other players made up in the game.
-You can join a Fashion House from the main sidebar menu, and then search for a house of your liking.
-There's a few benefits to joining a Fashion House:
+You can join a Fashion House from the main sidebar menu and then search for a house of your liking.
+There are a few benefits to joining a Fashion House:

 You can find Fashion Houses either by searching on the game itself, through word-of-mouth (if you have other friends who play, you can ask them which house they're in), through Facebook (join one of the many Covet Fashion Facebook groups and you'll see tons of FH recommendations), or you can even make your own Fashion House!

 One of the hardest things about Covet Fashion is making and saving money.
 You need money to buy garments, you need garments to enter challenges, but each garment is pretty expensive and sometimes you'll have to buy three to four garments in order to enter a challenge.
 Then, you get a small entry reward of $200, and might not even win the prize at the end.
 Unfortunately, this happens often, so you could end up spending $600 for a challenge, only got $200 back, and be out of $400.
 When you only start off the game with 5K, that money will go really fast.